RafDevX/NodeBB-DD2391/report/report.typ

 For validation and demonstration purposes, we developed a Python script #footnote[available at `unauthorized_access/bruteforce.py` in the GitHub submission] that executes a TCNX attack against a specific target user.
 We could validate that user accounts are indeed locked according to the setting.
 The script can easily be modified for untargeted attacks, and a modification for individual password lists per user is also possible.

 We could not identify any additional countermeasures by NodeBB against the threat models outlined in this section of the report, for example automatic IP blocking (manual IP blocking is possible though).
-Therefore, the default protections do not differentiate between distributed and not-distributed attacks.
+Therefore, the default protections do not differentiate between distributed and non-distributed attacks.

-Since the default account locking settings lead to a maximum of 120 login attempts per day (43.800 per year), they are mostly sufficient when used in combination with a strong password policy (which is configureable with NodeBB)#footnote[For example, there exist $62^16 approx 4 dot 10^28$ different alphanumeric passwords of length 16.].
+Since the default account locking settings lead to a maximum of 120 login attempts per day (43.800 per year), they are mostly sufficient when used in combination with a strong password policy (which is configurable with NodeBB)#footnote[For example, there exist $62^16 approx 4 dot 10^28$ different alphanumeric passwords of length 16.].
 Therefore, NodeBB by default effectively protects against TCXO attacks.
 For TSXO attacks, it should be noted that a targeted attack with a manageable list of possible password candidates could be run in the background over a long period of time without the user noticing.

-NodeBBs protection against UXXO attacks are not sufficient because a single attacker can guess 43.800 passwords per year, *per user*.
+NodeBB's protection against UXXO attacks are not sufficient because a single attacker can guess 43.800 passwords per year, _per user_.
 Assuming a large online forum with 100.000 users, this leads to a total amount of 4.4 billion guesses per year, which is not an acceptable risk, even if a strong password policy is employed.
 It is possible even among long passwords to choose a weak password that is not detectable automatically.
 Some users will choose these passwords, allowing their account to be taken over with this attack.

-Finally, NodeBBs countermeasures against XXXL account lockout attacks are effective in the sense that a user can always reset a lockout period by receiving a password reset link via email.
-However, this comes with two limitations: First, being required to reset your password via email is in some sense a degradation in availability; and second, there is nothing preventing a malicious attacker to spam a lot of login requests, locking the account very fast again after a password reset, hindering the user to login at all.
+Finally, NodeBB's countermeasures against XXXL account lockout attacks are effective in the sense that a user can always reset a lockout period by receiving a password reset link via email.
+However, this comes with two limitations: First, being required to reset your password via email is in some sense a degradation in availability; and second, there is nothing preventing a malicious attacker from spamming a large number of login requests, locking the account again faster than time it takes the user to log in after unlocking it.
 However, the default solution is better than nothing, and the request spamming could easily be mitigated by, for example, a web proxy in front of the application.

 The default situation is summarized in @defaultMitigations.